 Winter Camping Snack Food

 Dehydrated foods are one of the best food snack food items you can ring on your winter camping trip.
 The best part about dried or dehydrated foods is that you can make your own mix.
 Winter camping food snack packs that you can create, if there are no allergies, can include dehydrated fruits, nuts, veggies, or even jerky.
 Put them all together and you have a great trail mix.
-My favorite go to trail mix is a bit spicy.
+My favorite go-to trail mix is a bit spicy.
 Give it a shot with this recipe and tell me what you think.

 Beef jerky is another staple for your winter camping trip.
 Beef jerky is full of protein and can keep you full longer, especially on that long hike.
 It is lightweight to pack and easy to access.
-The biggest problem that I have with jerky is the cost and the little amount per package.
+The biggest problem that I have with jerky is the cost and the small amount per package.
 That is why I have taken to dehydrating and making my own jerky.
 There are lots of tools out there to prepare your winter camping food and jerky.
 Dehydrators are a great investment if you plan to spend a lot of time camping.

 Cookies, fruit, and anything dessert.
 Don’t forget to satisfy your sweet tooth.
 Bring your smores!
 Marshmallows, chocolate bars, and graham crackers make for wonderful smores.
 Nothing will harken you back to summertime in the winter like tasty smores.
 Don’t like chocolate?
 Well, we have you covered with other smores ideas.